New AAA Foundation study shows more teens are obtaining their license before the age of 18

 - Family members did not have time to help them get their license (20.5%)

-“It is imperative that all new drivers practice driving with a skilled coach through a variety of routes and in different weather conditions before heading out on their own,” Hart said.
+“It is imperative that all new drivers practice driving with a skilled coach through a variety of routes and in different weather conditions before heading out on their own,” said Dr. Bill Van Tassel, AAA manager of driver training programs.
 “Novice drivers shouldn’t let the first time that they drive in the rain or on the freeway be at a time when they’re alone.”

 By setting parameters, new drivers can greatly minimize their risk of a crash.
 AAA recommends that regardless of their age when first learning to drive, new drivers should remember to “R.E.A.D the road”: